micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-And He said to them, Come [^m]after Me [as disciples--letting Me be your Guide], follow Me, and I will make you fishers of men!
+And He said to them, Come after Me [as disciples--letting Me be your Guide], follow Me, and I will make you fishers of men!